Delhi Metro: Depots

 The metro has two rail gauges.
-Phase I lines have broad gauge rolling stock, and three Phase II lines have rolling stock.
-Trains are maintained at seven depots at Khyber Pass and Sultanpur for the Yellow Line, Mundka for the Green Line, Najafgarh and Yamuna Bank for the Blue Line, Shastri Park for the Red Line, and Sarita Vihar for the Violet Line.
+Phase I lines have broad gauge rolling stock, while all the newer lines have rolling stock.
+As mentioned in the above table, trains are maintained at 15 depots across Delhi.
 Maglev trains were considered for some Phase III lines, but DMRC decided to continue with conventional rail in August 2012.

 By 31 March 2015, the company had a total of 1,306 coaches (220 trains).
 In addition to line extensions, two new lines (7 and 8) were proposed in Phase III.
 Unattended train operation (UTO) will be in 486 coaches (81 six-car trains).
 An additional 258 broad-gauge (BG) coaches for Lines 1 to 4 and 138 standard-gauge (SG) coaches for Lines 5 and 6 were proposed.
 At the end of Phase III, there would be 2,188 coaches (333 trains).
 Except for a few four-car trains on Line 5, 93 percent of the trains would have a six- or eight-car configuration at the end of Phase III.